jroovy/ossl-ed/README.md

 # ossl-ed
-Utility to encrypt files and folders using OpenSSL
+Bash script utility to encrypt files and folders using OpenSSL